CheeseCake87/flask-imp/README.md

 ## What is Flask-BigApp?

 Flask-BigApp's main purpose is to help simplify the importing of blueprints, routes and models.
 It has a few extra features built in to help with theming, securing pages and password authentication.

-You can import model classes using `bigapp.import_models(file="models.py")`

-You can auto import routes from a folder using `bigapp.import_builtins("folder that contains routes")`

-You can auto import blueprints using `bigapp.import_blueprints("folder that contains blueprint modules")`

-You can register a theme (structure) folder using `bigapp.import_structures("folder that containes themes(structures)")`

-I have yet to write a guide on how to use Flask-BigApp, but if you click around this project you will see how it's working.

-Below is an example of a minimal app that allows you to auto import app routes.

 ## Minimal Flask-BigApp app

 A config file is required to sit next to your app's ```__init__.py``` file.
 This defaults to ```config.toml```

 The ```config.toml``` file contains Flask config settings, a minimal version of this file looks like this:

 ```toml
 # Updates the Flask app config with the variables below.